putuoka/c4it-blog/content/posts/2019/007-api-gateway/article.md

 When creating complex systems, it is important to have the possibility to develop the functionalities in a simple way but expose those functionalities in a coherent way.

-Also, for big organizations, it can happen that a team is used to work on the .NET stack, while another works on Java or Node.js.
+Also, for big organizations, it can happen that a team is used to working on the .NET stack, while another works on Java or Node.js.
 But, if you are exposing APIs to clients, it's important to hide implementation details.

 __API Gateways__ allow you to create services with completely different technologies: since one of the best practices is to have all the APIs detached from the others, having __different stacks__ is definitely not a problem.
 Considering that those services can live on their own, you can make them very small and provide __common functionalities at API Gateway level__: examples are documentation, error handling, authentication, and general logging.